Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Limitations

 \section{Limitations}

-\textbf{Limited Evaluation on Different LLMs.} To maintain consistency with prior work~\citep{DBLP:journals/corr/abs-2405-15793, DBLP:conf/issta/0002RFR24, DBLP:journals/corr/abs-2407-01489} and enable fair comparison of agent performance on \swebench{} and our proposed \bench, all experiments in this study employed the widely used GPT-4o as the backbone LLM.
-While \method demonstrates notable improvements in enhancing agent performance with GPT-4o, we conducted limited investigation into its effectiveness when integrated with other LLMs.
+\parabf{Limited Evaluation on Different LLMs.} To ensure consistency with prior work~\citep{DBLP:journals/corr/abs-2405-15793, DBLP:conf/issta/0002RFR24, DBLP:journals/corr/abs-2407-01489} and facilitate fair comparison of agent performance across \swebench{} and \bench, most experiments in this study employed GPT-4o as the backbone LLM.
+To address this limitation, we also validated the effectiveness of \method using multiple additional LLMs such as Qwen3-32B, with extended model results reported in the Appendix~\ref{app:generalization_study}.
+While \method consistently yields significant improvements, its performance with other LLMs was only briefly explored.

-\textbf{Rough Usage of Mail Data.} \method leverages external knowledge from Linux kernel mailing list to enhance \fl.
-While we apply several heuristics to filter out noisy entries, the mail content may still contain irrelevant or outdated discussions.
-Although we mitigate this by discarding invalid predicted files, there remains room for improvement.
+\parabf{Rough Usage of Mail Data.} \method leverages external knowledge from Linux kernel mailing list to enhance \fl.
+Given the richness of email content, this resource may also contain irrelevant or outdated discussions, though it is valuable.
+To mitigate this, we employ various filtering and querying strategies, such as query reformulation and heuristic filtering, to improve the quality of retrieved emails.
+Despite these efforts, there is still room for further enhancement.
 Future work could explore more sophisticated approaches to effectively utilize mailing list knowledge for improved software maintenance tasks on the Linux kernel.